geocomPP/sdv/chapter.md

 changing the background colour to sea blue. `annotation_raster()` plots the png map adornments loaded in earlier- this requires the bounding box of each image to be specified.
-In this case we use latitude and longitude (in WGS84) and we can use these paramrters to change the png's position and also its size.
+In this case we use latitude and longitude (in WGS84) and we can use these parameters to change the png's position and also its size.
 The final two arguments fix the aspect ratio of the plot and remove the axis labels.